Jan Zídek

-Jan Zídek (born 13 December 1999) is a Czech professional basketball player who plays as a center or power forward for CB Tizona in Spain's Primera FEB.
+Jan Zídek (born 13 December 1999) is a Czech professional basketball player who plays as a center or power forward for Ourense in Spain's Primera FEB.
 He is also a member of the Czech Republic national team.

 Early life and development

 Zídek was born on 13 December 1999 in Prague, Czech Republic.
 He grew up in Prague, where he played for the youth academy of USK Praha and later debuted with the club in the Czech NBL.
 He also competed for BK Wolves Radotín, winning the Czech second division in 2019.
 He graduated from Gymnázium Oty Pavla in 2019.

 College career

 In 2019, Zídek moved to the United States to play for the Pepperdine Waves in the West Coast Conference.
 During his four seasons at Pepperdine, he became a reliable scorer and outside shooter.

 For the 2023–24 season, he transferred to the Chattanooga Mocs in the Southern Conference (SoCon), where he averaged 11.9 points, 3.4 rebounds, and 1.2 assists per game.
 He was named the SoCon Sixth Man of the Year.